13 Breads for Sandwiches

 What are some other uses for sandwich breads?

-Challah and other enriched breads are great for French toast.
+Challah and other enriched breads are great for French toast and bread puddings.
 And if you are comfortable with these types of bread dough, you can make yeasted cakes like babka.
 And, of course, if you have stale bread, it can be used as croutons or breadcrumbs for meatballs and meatloaves or this watermelon panzanella.

 grilled cheese sandwich on sourdough discard bread.